AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingRewardMaximizationBasedRegressionRecommendationModelAqwamStyle.md

-# Creating Reward-Maximization-Based Regression Recommendation Model (Aqwam's Style)
+# Creating Reward-Maximization-Based Regression Recommendation Model (Aqwam Style)

 Hello guys!
 Today, I will be showing you on how to create a reward-maximization-based model that could predict the likelihood that the player will buy the item.